Soko

 Arlington's Appetite for Provenance

 The butcher shop has been quietly reclaiming ground in American food culture for the better part of a decade.
 What began as a niche correction to the industrial meat supply chain has grown into a recognisable format: counter service built around sourcing transparency, in-house preparation, and a deli offer that turns the same quality cuts into ready-to-eat form.
-The format works leading in food-literate neighbourhoods where customers ask where an animal was raised before they ask what it costs.
+The format works well in food-literate neighbourhoods where customers ask where an animal was raised before they ask what it costs.
 Arlington, Massachusetts, sitting just northwest of Cambridge and drawing a population with deep ties to the broader Boston dining world, fits that profile.

-Get Exclusive Access →Why Sourcing Is the Whole Story Here
+Why Sourcing Is the Whole Story Here

 In the butcher-deli format, sourcing is not a marketing layer placed over a product decision made for other reasons.
 It is the product decision.
 The choice of whether to work with regional farms, to specify heritage breeds, to handle whole animals, or to buy primal cuts from a single named supplier determines everything downstream: the flavour profile of the counter, the prices the operation can charge, the story the staff can credibly tell, and the degree to which the offer is replicable by a supermarket two kilometres away.
 Shops that have built sustained reputations in this format, across American cities from Brooklyn to Portland to Chicago, have done so by making sourcing commitments specific and then making those commitments visible at the counter.